ucsb-cs8-f17/ucsb-cs8-f17.github.io/_lab/lab01.md

 t.forward(200)
 t.down()

-drawRectangle( 20, 40, 20, "green", "yellow")
+drawRectangle( 100, 150, 22, "green", "yellow")

 ```

 Save and run your code to make sure you see two distinct rectangles.
-If one of them looks incorrect, then see if you can determine what is wrong with your code.
-We are now going to move to the next step that involves drawing triangles.
-To keep avoid drawing unnecessary rectangles while writing your drawTriangle function, place the code above in a function called `test_drawRectangle()`.
+If one of them looks incorrect, then see if you can determine what is wrong with your code. `test_drawRectangle()`.
 That way the rectangles are drawn only when you call that function.
 Here is the final code:

 ```